Beraliv/beraliv.dev/packages/blog2/src/content/2021-05-06-extract-under-the-hood.md

 ---
-title: Extract under the hood
+title: Extract under the hood in TypeScript
 date: "2021-05-06"
-description: Today we discuss Type Lookup.
-This is quite a rare case but if you need to match every element inside a union type by its field type (and you know in advance which one), that's what you need.
-Let's take a look 👀
+description: Given a union of several types, remove those types which doesn't extend the specified structure
 labels:
   - typescript
   - medium